farao-community/farao-parent/README.md

     <version>${farao.parent.version}</version>
 </parent>
 ```
 It inherits from farao-parent so it will embed the same modules.
-In addition it uses spring-boot-dependencies-bom.
+In addition it imports spring-boot-dependencies and spring-cloud-dependencies.
 Then the main use case will be to build spring boot application in FARAO context.